Yeh panes hot spring, Bali, Indonesia. From instagram of cara_elyse:

 Then there are those that are questioning the impact of geothermal power.
 Sadly despite all the arguments, it's hardly ever highlighted that there could be any negative implications of geothermal power other than a couple of social ones.

-The Philippines BusinessMirror (May 21) has an article on opposition to establishing geothermal plant:
+Philippines BusinessMirror (May 21) has an article on opposition to

 'After two decades, the people of Irosin continue to stand up against advocates of geothermal energy, this time the Department of Energy (DOE) and contractor Summa Kumagai Inc. (SKI), who want to set up a multimillion-dollar geothermal power plant in the town, Dr. Gante [Irosin Coalition Against Geothermal (ICAG) Chairman] said.